Knock A Man Down

 The source of this sea shanty

-The Record of the Roll The Cotton Down (B)
+The Record of the Blow The Wind Wester. – Second Version

 You also can find this record on my YouTube channel here or directly listen below.
 Additionally, if you want to share your opinion about the record or share your opinion you can do it in my Facebook forum here, or leave a comment at the bottom of this blog article.